I Have a Dream

 Since his letter, the arguments against equality have not changed.
 For the preborn, "it's not the right time" is the argument I hear most often when all other arguments of the child's humanity, abortion's cruelty, and the methods and strategy are exhausted.
 To which only one question remains, "When is the right time?"
 After another generation is lost?
 When the next child screams into our collective consciousness like a ghost of Christmas Future?

 For the little ones who will die on our watch if we do nothing - if by our nothingness, we allow their murders to continue - it would be the perfect time to intersect the natural progression of the depravity of man with compassionate motivation and tireless effort.
 To step between the executioner and his victims.
 To stop ourselves from sinking and sliding further and further downstream into the abyss of judgement, devoid of any self-respect or reason, by grabbing hold of that ancient anchor of Truth to hold us against the tide sinking beneath us that would take us with it.
 Resisting the quicksand of culture which cannot right itself, we hold with every sinew that immovable resolve to stand.
-When all else fails, to continue standing.
-And in our standing to utter, even at times in a whisper and at times loudly enough to be heard, what our tiny brothers and sisters would say if given voice to save them.
+And when all else fails, to continue standing.
+And in our standing, speaking.
+To utter, even at times in a whisper and at times loudly enough to be heard, what our tiny brothers and sisters would say if given voice to save themselves.

 When is the right time to proclaim from the pulpits, from the sidewalks, from the grocery stores, and across America's kitchen tables the plight of our youngest brothers and sisters, the least of these that separates the sheep from the goats?
-The cries of infants with hardly enough oxygen in lungs to squeak as they are crushed to leave this earth as they are mutilated, as they are pulled arm from leg, heart from chest, and brain from spinal column, as if we can afford fewer brains and fewer dreams and lesser hope.
+The cries of infants with hardly enough oxygen in lungs to squeak as they are crushed to leave this earth as they are mutilated, as they are pulled arm from arm and leg from leg, heart from chest, and brain from spinal cord?
+As if we can afford fewer brains and fewer dreams and lesser hope.
 Only caring for ourselves in the current circumstance, we cannot dream beyond this moment into theirs.
 We cannot envision their future that God would give them.
+That God would plan for us.
 The joy and accomplishment awaiting their parents when overcoming odds to give them birth.
 The stories of invention, cures, and challenges untold.
 Only our own cruelty remains in some kind of misogynistic ritual that deprives both womanhood and motherhood in one agonizing moan where repression is praised as empowerment, and liberation comes at the price of enslavement.

-"Is it the right time," is the question trained into every social worker and woven within the fabric of every parent who reads a positive pregnancy test to cause doubt, to entertain the temptation of another time for the parent that this child will never have.
-And it is the question before every politician who puts their finger in the air to see which way the breeze is blowing, the polls are leaning, to see how many children he or she is willing to sacrifice for their political posturing and career, sacrificing upon the alter of themselves the children who will never have a voice, never have a breath, never feel the warmth of love or of the sun upon their cheek.
+"Is it the right time?" is the question trained into every social worker to ask a pregnant woman.
+And it is the question woven into the fabric of every parent's consciousness who reads a positive pregnancy test.
+To cause doubt, to entertain the temptation of another time for the parent that this child will never have.
+And it is the question before every politician who licks and puts their finger in the air to see which way the breeze of public opinion is blowing, which way the polls are leaning, to see how many more children they are willing to sacrifice upon the altar of political posturing and career.
+Sacrificed upon the alter of another's self, child after child loses their only existence upon this earth, losing their one and only voice, never to have a breath, never to feel the warmth of love or of the sun upon their cheek.
+Never to feel pride or joy or hope.
+Never to feel grass between their toes, or run fingers through a puppy's coat, watch a sunset, catch a ladybug, or run or jump into a pile of leaves.
+Their only experience in this world rejection and pain and heartbreak.
+In our prayers we cry for them, "how long? how long? how many more?"
+While they cry for us to see them.
+To hear them.
+To care about them as much as we care about ourselves.
+If just left alone, they would live!
+They want to live!
+To be held in a mother's arms, to feel a kiss upon the cheek, how is that too much to ask?

 I have a dream.

-When children are no longer categorized by their sexuality,
+When children are no longer categorized by their sexual preferences and sexuality,

-And children are not disposed of in yellow plastic
+Where children are not disposed in yellow plastic bags

 And men will not be allowed in women's locker rooms

-And men will not be allowed to invade a woman's body
+Or allowed to invade a pregnant woman's body

-To take from her the precious blessing God Almighty wanted to give her.
+To rip from her the precious blessing God Almighty wanted to give her.

-With their children whose own blood is often spilt on the alters of
+To death with their children whose own blood is spilled on the altars of

 reputation, economy, and convenience of time.